 - Use project management tools like ASANA to ensure that every facet of the organization has a person assigned with accountability for ensuring that goals are met.

-- Collaborate with your team and ensure that employee input is welcome and considered to identify obstacles and any opportunities as they arise.
+- Collaborate with your marketing team and ensure that employee input is welcome and considered to identify obstacles and any opportunities as they arise.

 - Collate customer feedback and analyze across data points, financial data and surveys.

-- Bring your core values alive and ensure that everyone on the team understands the purpose of your company.
+- Bring your core values alive and ensure that everyone on the marketing team understands the purpose of your company.

 - Continually provide platforms for employees to articulate the key components of the company’s strategy, to ensure that the message has not become diluted and off-track.